Study of the $in ^{34}$Ar($\alpha,p$)$^{37}$K reaction rate via proton scattering on $^{37}$K, and its impact on properties of modeled X-Ray bursts: Reaction rate

-The $\alpha$ partial width is related to the single-particle width, $\Gamma_{\alpha}^{sp}$, thusly: $\Gamma_{\alpha}$=C$^2S_{\alpha} \Gamma^{sp}_{\alpha}$, where C$^2S_{\alpha}$ is the spectroscopic factor.
-The same constant spectroscopic factor of 0.01 used in Ref. \cite{long_indirect_2017} is used here for the $\alpha$ partial widths for consistency.
-In addition to this constant factor, a distribution of $\alpha$ spectroscopic factors set to mimic the existence of $\alpha$-cluster states was used in a separate analysis by \cite{long_indirect_2017}; however, this structure has not been observed and thus is not explored in this work.
-Proton partial widths from the R-matrix analysis discussed above and estimated gamma partial widths were used to verify that $\Gamma_{p}>>\Gamma_{\gamma}+\Gamma_{\alpha}$, implying resonance strengths can be accurately estimated using $(\omega\gamma)_i\approx (2J_i+1)\Gamma_{\alpha}$.

-The total reaction rate calculated here includes the new resonance information as well as additional levels reported in Ref. \cite{long_indirect_2017,Long2016}, as the latter includes levels outside the experimental region explored here that still contribute to the overall reaction rate.
-The reaction rate was calculated $10^7$ times using a Monte-Carlo sampling of spin assignments for each resonance.
-The distribution of spins was taken from Long \textit{et al.} (see Fig. 3 in \cite{long_indirect_2017}).
+The total reaction rate includes the new resonance information from this work as well as additional levels reported in Ref. \cite{long_indirect_2017,Long2016}, as the latter includes levels outside the experimental region explored here that still contribute to the overall reaction rate.
+The reaction rate was calculated $10^7$ times using a Monte-Carlo sampling of natural-parity spin assignments for each resonance taken from Long \textit{et al.} (see Fig. 3 in \cite{long_indirect_2017}) outside of our experimentally measured energy region.
+For states between E$_x=7-8.7$ MeV, the lowest natural parity assignment from Table \ref{tab:E_RES} was used or the state was not included if the only available spin assignment(s) was of unnatural parity.
+The median rate, which is the sum of these contributions, with the 1$^{st}$ and 3$^{rd}$ quartile of rates are presented in Fig. \ref{fig:rates} along with the rates from the previous work by \cite{long_indirect_2017,Long2016}.
+We also include the rate from REACLIB \cite{cyburt_jina_2010} based on NON-SMOKER \cite{rauscher_non-smoker_1999}, which is nearly the same as the statistical model rate from TALYS-1.8 \cite{TALYS} using the default model parameters.

-Statistical analysis provides the recommended median rate, along with the 1st and 3rd quartile.
-The uncertainties are dominated by the uncertain spin-parities and alpha-partial widths of the states of interest.
-The resulting rate is presented in Fig. \ref{fig:rates} along with the rates from the previous work by \cite{long_indirect_2017,Long2016}, as well as REACLIB \cite{cyburt_dependence_2016}.
-There is good agreement between the astrophysical reaction rate calculated in this work and Long \textit{et al.} \cite{long_indirect_2017}, varying by an average factor of .915, while both vary from the REACLIB Hauser Feschbach-based rate by approximately a factor of 45.
-This, however, disagrees with the conclusions of Browne \textit{et al.} \cite{Browne_2023}, which state that the Hauser-Feschbach estimate is likely sufficient for this reaction.